-I've released Take a Moment in the music charts worldwide and it's available for download and streaming on all major music platforms.
+I've released Take a Moment worldwide and it's available for download and streaming on all major music platforms.
 I’d hugely appreciate it if you’d consider downloading it and/or adding it to your streaming playlist – and please spread the word!
 All proceeds from the song will be split equally between the MS Society and FND Hope UK.

 Thank you for everything you do.